 Cross-Origin Resource Sharing (CORS) - HTTP | MDN Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources

-Cross-origin resource sharing - Wikipedia Cross-origin resource sharing (CORS) is a mechanism to safely bypass the same-origin policy; that is, it allows a web page to access restricted resources from a server on a domain different than the domain that served the web page
+Cross-origin resource sharing - Wikipedia In computing, cross-origin resource sharing (CORS) is a mechanism to safely bypass the same-origin policy; that is, it allows a web page to access restricted resources from a web server on a domain name different from the domain that served the web page

 What is CORS? - Cross-Origin Resource Sharing Explained - AWS Cross-origin resource sharing (CORS) is a mechanism for integrating applications CORS defines a way for client web applications that are loaded in one domain to interact with resources in a different domain